 Mary Akhimien represents and advises management in employment law disputes involving discrimination charges, internal investigations, employee relations, trade secrets, civil rights, contract disputes, restrictive covenants, including non-compete and non-solicitation agreements, and other aspects of employment relationships.
 She also provides general legal counsel and risk assessments to employers on business and employment law matters and negotiates and drafts complex contracts, handbooks, employment agreements, independent contractor agreements, severance, separation and settlement agreements for business clients.
 Mary also has extensive experience conducting depositions, researching and preparing memoranda, managing pre-trial discovery, drafting pleadings, Freedom of Information Act ("FOIA") requests, motions, briefs, notices and other litigation related tasks in a variety of areas including labor and employment law, corporate litigation, commercial litigation, and general business law.
 She also has jury, bench trial and appellate experience involving employment and business disputes.
 She conducts employment law in-house training on various topics including diversity in the workplace, sexual harassment, equity in education and legal issues in private-independent schools.
 Mary also lectures and writes on employment and business tort issues and frequently speaks to university students and professional groups about the value of mentoring.

-In May of 2016 and May of 2017, Mary was recognized as a Super Lawyers Rising Star in the area of Labor & Employment law.
+In 2016 and 2017, Mary was recognized as a Delaware Super Lawyers Rising Star in the area of labor & employment law.
 In 2014, she was named to the Lawyers of Color Second Annual Hot List, which recognizes high performing early-to mid-career minority attorneys working as in-house counsel. government attorneys, and law firm associates and partners.

 In law school, Mary served as a judicial extern to Chief Justice Ralph J. Cappy of the Pennsylvania Supreme Court.
 During law school, Mary was the Associate Editor of the Journal of Law and Commerce.
 Mary also studied law for a semester abroad in London, England at the University College Faculty of Laws, University of London.
 While in London, Mary competed in the Pace Law School/Gray’s Inn Moot Court Competition and completed a mini-pupillage at Gray’s Inn.